comunica/Article-ISWC2023-SolidQuery/content/approach.md

 We have implemented our system using an open-source SPARQL query engine framework (*name omitted due to double-blind review process*).
-Concretely, we have implemented the pipeline-based link queue as a separate module, and we provide multiple link extractors corresponding to the different source selectors introduced in previous sections.
+Concretely, we have implemented the pipeline-based link queue as a separate module, and we provide link extractors corresponding to the source selectors introduced in previous sections.
 Our implementation has full SPARQL 1.1 support, and consists of pipelined implementations of all monotonic SPARQL operators.
-This pipelined implementation is important for iterative tuple processing in a non-blocking manner, because the link queue may virtually become infinitely long, and the stream of triples sent to tuple-producing operators may also be infinitely long.
+This pipelined implementation is important for iterative tuple processing in a non-blocking manner, because the link queue and the resulting stream of triples may become infinitely long.

 Our implementation focuses on the SPARQL query language, and does not make use of alternative LTQP-specific query languages such as [LDQL](cite:cites ldql) that incorporate link navigation paths into the query.
 As discussed in [](#solid), different Solid apps or user preferences may lead to the storage of similar data at different locations within vaults.
-As such, it is important that link navigation is *decoupled* from the query if we want queries to be reusable for different Solid users, as link paths to data may differ across different data vaults.
+Hence, it is important that link navigation is *decoupled* from the query to keep queries reusable for different Solid users, as link paths to data may differ across different data vaults.
-Instead, our implementation makes use of LDP container traversal and the Solid type index to replace explicit navigation links.
+Instead, our implementation uses LDP container traversal and the Solid type index to replace explicit navigation links.

 To provide a stable reference implementation that can be used for the experiments in this work and future research, our implementation focuses on extensibility and reusability.
 We do this by implementing all logic in configurable modules that are extensively tested through integration and unit tests with 100% code coverage.
-Our implementation is available as open-source under the MIT license at [https://anonymous.4open.science/r/webconf-2023-querysolid-impl/](https://anonymous.4open.science/r/webconf-2023-querysolid-impl/).
+Our implementation is available as open-source at [https://anonymous.4open.science/r/webconf-2023-querysolid-impl/](https://anonymous.4open.science/r/webconf-2023-querysolid-impl/).

 Our implementation builds upon best practises in LTQP and lessons learned from [other implementations](cite:cites squin) including, the use of [client-side caching](cite:cites linktraversalcaching),